nosial/Socialbox-Standard/README.md

 ### Encryption and Decryption

-Encryption is the process of converting plaintext data into ciphertext using a public key, while decryption is the process of converting ciphertext back into plaintext using the corresponding private key.
-In Socialbox, encryption and decryption are used to ensure the confidentiality of data exchanged between peers.
-The following conditions apply to encryption and decryption:
+Encryption is the process of converting plaintext data into ciphertext using a public key, while decryption converts ciphertext back into plaintext using the corresponding private key.
+In Socialbox, encryption and decryption ensure the confidentiality of data exchanged between peers.

 * **Algorithm**: RSA with OAEP (Optimal Asymmetric Encryption Padding)
 * **Hash**: SHA256